CaramonH/holbertonschool-higher_level_programming/javascript-web_jquery/README.md

-This is a README for JavaScript Web JQuery
+This is a README for javascript web jquery :)